Methadone Effects

 to tooth decay.
 Regular brushing and chewing sugar-free gum can prevent

-• Changes to periods (menstruation) Many women have irregular periods
+tooth decay. - Changes to periods (menstruation) Many women

 when they use heroin or other opiates.
 For some women, their menstrual cycle